Battle for Río San Juan de Nicaragua: Background

-Because it represented a potential route between the Atlantic and Pacific oceans, as well as the possibility of expanding their colonization of Central America beyond Mosquitia, Nicaragua was a major target of attacks by the British during the 18th century.
-Due to the economic interests of the British in Central America, the Treaty of Friendship and Alliance was signed on 16 March 1740 between King Edward of Mosquitia and King George II of Great Britain.
+Because it represented a potential route between the Atlantic and Pacific oceans, as well as the possibility of expanding their colonization of Central America beyond the Miskito Coast, Nicaragua was a major target of attacks by the British during the 18th century.
+Due to the economic interests of the British in Central America, the Treaty of Friendship and Alliance was signed on 16 March 1740 between King Edward I of the Miskito Kingdom and King George II of Great Britain.
 Under the terms of the treaty, a protectorate was established over the Mosquito Coast, and the British supplied modern weapons to the Miskito people.
-The kingdom later aided Britain during the American Revolutionary War by attacking Spanish colonies and gained several victories alongside the British.
+The Miskito Kingdom later aided Britain during the American Revolutionary War by attacking Spanish colonies and gained several victories alongside the British.

 Between 1739 and 1748, the Kingdom of Great Britain and the Bourbon Spanish Empire had been at war over a series of trading disputes in a conflict known as the War of Jenkins' Ear, which was later subsumed by the wider War of the Austrian Succession.
 Most of these disputes were more or less settled by the signing of the Treaty of Aix-la-Chapelle in 1748 and the Treaty of Madrid in 1750.

 When the Seven Years' War broke out in Europe in 1756, Spain did not initially join either of the two coalitions of belligerents.
 The Spanish policy of neutrality was immediately tested on 26 December 1756, when a British privateer, the Antigallican, captured the French ship Penthievre.
 When the British captain took both ships into the Bay of Cadiz, the Spanish authorities impounded both ships.
 Spain insisted that the captured ship should be returned to France, along with the Antigallican which was awarded as compensation.
 This outraged the British, but no military action was taken.
 This incident marked the beginning of a decline in Anglo-Spanish relations.

 As the Seven Years' War progressed, the neutral Spanish government became concerned that the string of significant French losses at the hands of the British had threatened Spanish interests.
 On 15 August 1761, King Charles III of Spain and King Louis XV of France signed the Third Pacte de Famille.
 This treaty created an alliance between Spain and France, bringing Spain into the ongoing war.
 By an ancillary secret convention, Spain became hurriedly committed to preparing for war against Britain.
 The major objectives of Spain were the capture of Gibraltar and Jamaica from Britain.